-Coolant can evaporate over time, causing air bubbles that can make your pump noisy or even fail.
+Even in the best AIO cooler models, the coolant can evaporate over time, causing air bubbles that can make your pump noisy or even fail.
 Gunk can form inside the loop too, perhaps residues from manufacturing, which get trapped in the delicate contact plate fins on the waterblock.
 Thankfully it’s easy to give your AIO liquid cooler a spring clean inside and out, to make sure it continues to run perfectly for years.

 1. Clean contact plate

 Any exposed metal surfaces will tarnish over time, and old thermal paste becomes less efficient too.
-Start by cleaning off old thermal paste.
+Start by cleaning off the old thermal paste.
 You can do this with a lint-free cloth and some thermal paste cleaner or isopropyl alcohol.

 2. Polish contact plate